 Prepare Files and Photo Memories When You Die

 Even if you are in good health, it is never too early to start caring for your digital assets before you pass away.
-Countless Americans create wills each year to protect their assets even if they plan to live for decades into the future.
-Follow these steps to make sure your photos and videos are cared for.

 1. Digitize as many of your memories as you can.
-This will make it easy for your relatives to share your photos and videos.
+This will make it easy for your relatives to share your photos and videos

 2. Move all of your photo and video assets to one location.
 (One folder, one hard drive, one cloud service, etc.) This way your loved ones don’t have to search for photos or worry about missing some.